 When you are in the water, watch out for the coral reefs and rocks.
 The water is quite shallow for the first 165 feet (50 m) and some places are waist deep.
 Depending on the wind situation, the water can be flat to choppy.

-For information on wind speed, wind gusts and wind direction for South Corniche area, visit Windguru website.
+For information on wind speed, wind gusts and wind direction for South Corniche area, visit the Windguru website.

 Just like kiteboarding, South Corniche is also a suitable place for windsurfing.
 The common and popular spots are between mile 40 to mile 56 (kilometer 70 and 90).
 At these places, the coral reefs are further away from the shores.
 The beaches are also relatively less crowded.

-North Cornice for Swimming, Walk and Picnics
+North Cornice for Swimming, Walking and Picnicking

 South Cornice has an abundance of wildlife; however, North Cornice is relatively quiet.
 It is perfect for an early morning or late afternoon long walk, seaside picnic or swimming.